chudkowsky/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 ### Address Types and Formats

-Bitcoin addresses have evolved to improve efficiency and enable new features.
-The primary types include:

-- **Legacy (starts with 1)**
-  - Oldest format
-  - Works everywhere, but usually has slightly higher fees

-- **P2SH (starts with 3)**
-  - Compatibility format
-  - Often used for multisig or older SegWit-in-a-wrapper
-  - Works almost everywhere
-  - Myth-buster: addresses starting with 3 don't always mean multisig

-- **Native SegWit (starts with bc1q)**
-  - Modern default for most wallets
-  - Lower fees and safer to copy (all lowercase)

-- **Taproot (starts with bc1p)**
-  - Newest format
-  - Enables advanced features and good fee efficiency
-  - Supported by most modern wallets; a few services may still be catching up
+Bitcoin addresses have evolved to improve efficiency and enable new features: Legacy (starts with 1) is the oldest and works everywhere but typically incurs slightly higher fees; P2SH (starts with 3) is a broad compatibility wrapper often used for multisig or older SegWit, and addresses starting with 3 are not necessarily multisig; Native SegWit (starts with bc1q) is the modern default with lower fees and all‑lowercase safety; and Taproot (starts with bc1p) is the newest, enabling advanced features with good fee efficiency and broad support across modern wallets (some services are still catching up).

 ---